iZettle/api-documentation/pusher-api/api-reference.md

 |---- |----
 |200 OK| Returned when the service updates the subscription successfully.
 |401 Unauthorized |Returned when one of the following occurs: <br/><ul><li> The authentication information is missing in the request.</li><li>The authentication token has expired.</li><li>The authentication token is invalid.</li></ul>
+|404 Not Found | Returned when the subscription to be updated does not exist or cannot be found.
 |405 Method Not Allowed | Returned when the ```subscriptionUuid``` is missing in the request.
 |400 Bad Request| Returned when the ```eventNames``` parameter contains events that are not supported by the Pusher service.
 |422 Unprocessable Entity| Returned if the ```destination``` specified in the request is empty.
 In case you specify the ```destination``` parameter, it has to be a valid https URL.
+|500 Internal Server Error| Returned when there is an error on server side while processing the request.
+In case this error persists, contact [support](api@zettle.com).
 </details>

 <details>